chongzhangFDU/TPP/README.md

 Mar.
 12 2024: We apologize that due to the policies of Ant Group, the open-sourcing of the TPP project code continues to be postponed.
 It is recommended to refer to unofficial implementations of this work.
 If you find any trouble to re-implement the experiment results _after checking the issues of this repository_, please contact: chongzhang20@fudan.edu.cn.

-If oir work is helpful to you, please kindly cite the paper as:
+If our work is helpful to you, please kindly cite the paper as:

 ```
 @misc{zhang2023reading,